ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 2. Compared to [#295](https://github.com/ghc-proposals/ghc-proposals/pull/295), this proposal is a compromise which allows for incremental addoption.

+3. Rebuilding the module system from scratch.
+This properly requires a new version of Haskell.

 ## Unresolved Questions

 1. The choice of seperator.
 I have chosen `:` mostly as a starting point but other operators could be chosen.
+   Using the `::` seperator might be a soloution, but is problematic with types. `A::B :: C` is less clear than `A:B :: C`, and `A:a : []` not much worse than `A::a : []`.
+In a normal file `::` is used more than `:`.
    Choosing `.` as the seperator seems to create a lot of edge cases when working with modules and namespaces.